Aji2006/Diabetes-Model-Prediction-with-Ensemble-Models-and-Imbalance-Handling-Techniques/README.md

 ## Repository Structure
   - data/: Contains the dataset or instructions for downloading it.
-  - notebooks/: Jupyter notebooks that document the exploratory data analysis (EDA), model training, evaluation, and experiments with imbalance handling techniques.
-  - src/: Source code for data preprocessing, model training, and evaluation scripts.
   - README.md: This file with an overview of the project.